 - 2008-2011, Invited lecturer, Polytechnic University of Valencia, Spain

 - ISE 4304 Global Issues in Industrial Management

 Please click a title in light brown to view the abstract.

-- The Fabrycky-Blanchard Award for Systems Engineering Research, Stevens Institute of Technology, 2014
+- The Fabrycky-Blanchard Award for Systems Engineering Research, School of Systems and Enterprises, Stevens Institute of Technology, 2014.

-- The Best Student Paper Award, Stevens Institute of Technology, 2014
+- The Best Student Paper Award, School of Systems and Enterprises, Stevens Institute of Technology, 2014.

 Dr. Alejandro Salado appointed as INCOSE liaison to ISO (September 2017)